Stasenko-Konstantin/fungsi/README.md

-# fungsi
+# fungsi (is far from complete)
-inspired by Scala and Racket
+inspired by Scala and Lisp

 ```smalltalk
 let $ f x y := let $ r := + x y;